johanix/draft-johani-dnsop-transport-signaling/draft-johani-dnsop-transport-signaling-00.md

 * **Authoritative Nameserver (Auth Server):** A DNS server that holds the authoritative zone data for a specific domain.

-* **Recursive Nameserver (Recursor):** A DNS server that processes user queries, performing iterative lookups to authoritative servers to resolve domain names.
+* **Recursive Nameserver (Resolver):** A DNS server that processes user queries, performing iterative lookups to authoritative servers to resolve domain names.

 * **OTS Hint:** An SVCB record included opportunistically in the additional section of an authoritative DNS response, intended to signal the responding authoritative nameserver's transport capabilities.

 * **SVCB Record:** Service Binding record, as defined in {{!RFC9460}}.